 The City of La Crosse covers approximately 22 square miles with the bulk of the buildings consisting of commercial, industrial, and residential structures.
 The agency responds to over 100 structure related fires annually; therefore the risk is moderate with the consequence being moderate as well.
 Although there is always a low risk of conflagration as a result of an incident such as an aircraft mishap in a heavily populated area, the main area of concern with respect to the possibility of conflagration would be in the downtown core.
 The core is made up of several rows of century old multi story physically attached commercial/residential buildings.
 Many downtown buildings do not have sprinkler systems or fire alarm systems and have been through various structural alterations over the years; including dividing walls and false ceilings.
 However, stone walls originally constructed as fire walls between many of the buildings have proven to be effective in the past at preventing major fires from escalating into a conflagration situation.
+Since 2010 there has been an increase of 23% of people living in the downtown area.
+La Crosse has started to go vertical with its buildings with a mix of commercial and residential living in our downtown district.

 Currently, the agency's headquarters station #1 is located at the south end of the downtown core.
 Station #1 houses the largest number of on-duty staff and equipment.
 Therefore, first due response time to the downtown core with the greatest number of equipment and staff is very quick, improving the chance of containing a fire at the incipient or early stage.
-The agency has the resources to deal with major structure fires and when required, can initiate a call-back whereby all off-duty staff would be called to respond.
+The agency has the resources to deal with major structure fires and when required, can initiate a call-back utilizing TeleStaff or EDC whereby all off-duty staff would be called to respond.
 Should a conflagration occur to the point where more resources would be required, mutual aid could also be initiated.

-3) Transportation - air, rail, highway, and water Air
+3) Transportation - air, rail, highway, and water

+Air

 The La Crosse Regional Airport lies within the city limits of La Crosse on the city's far north side.
-The airport sits on 1,380 acres of land and supports 25,000 operations annually, and processes 250,000 passengers annually.
+The airport sits on 1,380 acres of land and supports 25,000 operations annually, and processes 189,000 passengers annually.
 Delta Airlines and American Airlines are currently offering several daily flights.
 While there is a constant stream of aircraft activity over the City, the potential risk hazard for an aircraft incident is low with the consequence being very high.